hariseldon99/gromacs_sims/MMP2_Rolipram/Complex/gromacs_logs.md

 4. Added dodecahedral box using 'gmx editconf'
 5. Solvated with water using 'gmx solvate'
 6. (Mostly) neutralized  spurious charges with Na and Cl ions.
+7. Ran Energy minimization with local mods to mdp: Manual addition of define DFLEXIBLE will use flexible water instead of rigid water.
+Reduces warnings
+8. Before running nvt, added posre of ligand to topol.top manually AFTER posre of protein with the command

+    ```bash
+    ; Ligand position restraints
+    #ifdef POSRES_LIG
+    #include "../Rolipram/posre_rol.itp"
+    #endif
+    ```
+    Now, to restrain both the protein and the ligand, we would need to specify define = -DPOSRES -DPOSRES_LIG in the .mdp file